 But I have seen on the internet they don’t?
 No, you do not HAVE to, but everything you do not mask, you peel and throw away.
 What a waste of material and £££!

 I seen you take the handles and mirrors off to dip, do I have to?
 Yes we do, it makes for a better job, less chance of runs and tougher finish.
 The weak spot on any dip job is the edges.
 If the edges are not visible and hidden behind a trim / mirror you removed prior to dipping it, then it will be stronger as there is no edge to catch when cleaning.

 What gun shall I use?
-The FullDip FD650, both the Earlex guns we use and supply and a traditional compressor and gun setup are perfectly fine.
-The Full Dip FD650 is for the casual user or one time user and is very cost friendly.
-The Earlex MS3000 is for a home / casual user as well as the pro.
-The HV6003 is the next step for the small business heavy user.
-The compressor setup is more for a pro / heavy user.
+The FullDip FD650 is for the DIY.
+A compressor setup is more for a pro / heavy user.
 Compressor wise, we recommend a 3hp, minimum 14 cfm output compressor.
 We also recommend you get a 200 litre minimum receiver tank.
 As for guns, the better the gun, the better the finish.
-But for budget users we get perfectly good results with a DevilBiss SLG / FLG.
-Next up is the 3M gun we use here often, right up to a full on professional TSS ProHSE!
-Guns are a completely different topic and won’t be covered here.
+But for budget users we get perfectly good results with a DevilBiss SLG / FLG (1.8tip).
+Our favourite gun is the 3M gun we use here for everything.
+Compressor guns are a completely different topic and won’t be covered here.
 Rule of thumb here is same as anything, the more you spend the better the finish (within reason, as some products are more expensive but you will get no better finish – making them a waste of money).
 If in doubt email in.